Kokoroou/manga-tracker/README.md

 ## Introduction
 _Are you feeling __tired__ of checking manga websites to figure out whether your favorite manga has a new chapter or not?
 Don't worry._

 This application is made to help you easily manage those information.
-It will automatic download new chapters for you to read it offline.
+It will automatically download new chapters for you to read it offline.

 ## Key features
 - None at the moment